 C&C Energy had historically been included as Section 2 of C&C Landfill's Renewable Operating Permit (ROP) but a request was made to the AQD and we agreed to allow them both to have separate ROPs.
 However, the AQD still considers them to be one stationary source for permitting and regulatory purposes because at the present time, C&C Energy is totally dependent on the landfill gas supplied by C&C Landfill to run their engines and turbine.
 The SRN for C&C Landfill remains N2896 and C&C Energy was assigned the SRN P0222.
-The current ROP for C&C Energy is MI-ROP-P0222-2012a and it contains conditions pertaining to the landfill gas treatment system, internal combustion engines, turbine, and an emergency generator.
+The current ROP for C&C Energy is MI-ROP-P0222-2018 and it contains conditions pertaining to the landfill gas treatment system, internal combustion engines, turbine, and an emergency generator.
 Currently, the turbine is subject to 40 CFR Part 60 Subpart KKKK (NSPS for Stationary Combustion Turbines) and 40 CFR Part 63 Subpart YYYY (NESHAP for Stationary Combustion Turbines).
 The emergency generator is subject to 40 CFR Part 63 Subpart ZZZZ (NESHAP for Reciprocating Internal Combustion Engines (See NOTE below for further information on these regulations).
+The landfill gas treatment system is subject to the requirements of 40 CFR Part 60 Subpart WWW (NSPS for MSW Landfills) and 40 CFR Part 63 Subpart AAAA (NESHAP for MSW Landfills).
+The treatment system will eventually be subject to 40 CFR Part 60 Subpart XXX.
+NSPS Subpart XXX is a new NSPS that applies to landfills (evenually it's supposed to replace NSPS WWW) and its applicability is based on the date of the most recent construction permit issued to the landfill.
+C&C Landfill was issued a new construction permit to expand their waste disposal area on April 16, 2018.
+However, compliance timelines with the regulation don't start until the landfill actually commences construction on the approved expansion which they haven't done yet.
 The facility is also subject to a Consent Order (AQD No. 17-2015) for CO emission exceedences from their engines as was determined during stack testing.
-The purpose of staff's inspection was to determine C&C Energy's compliance status with their ROP, the Consent Order, the federal air regulations previously mentioned, and any other state and/or federal air regulation that may be applicable.
+The purpose of staff's inspection was to determine C&C Energy's compliance status with their ROP, the Consent Orders, the federal air regulations previously mentioned, and any other state and/or federal air regulation that may be applicable.